 Professions and Skills

-Feast of Enlightenment- This feast takes place on the third weekend of the month of Lifespring.
+Feast of Enlightenment- This feast takes place during Lifespring.
 It is a celebration of knowledge.
 It’s a time to brag about all that one has accomplished from school projects to inventions.
 Everyone wears white, and in contrast there are different color fusion roses on tables with white table cloths.
 Everyone drinks hot tea and eats small cut sandwiches made of eggs or cucumber in the afternoon.
 There are small but colorful desserts of cakes and cookies.
 Carnival-like music fills the air as folks show off their newest inventions at the talent contest that takes place in the evening, following a huge feast of pork roast with lots of potatoes and carrots and wine.

-Midwinter Feast – This feast is usually held on a Saturday in Soulfall.
+Mid Fall Feast – This feast is held on a Saturday in Soulfall.
 The main color in the decor is red; however, it’s one’s choice of fusion roses that completes the decor.
 Roses are seen everywhere.

-The government here is a matriarchy, an arrangement that has been agreeable to the population for some time.
 In Landonia, it is typical for women to engage in politics while men stay in their laboratories tinkering.
-The current matriarch is Anastasia Hope Beaumont, a bright but serious woman.
+The government here is a sort of constitutional matriarchy, an arrangement that has been agreeable to the population for some time.
+House Harcon is the actual ruling family, and its Matriarch acts as the head of the state, currently Truth Popkiss Harcon.
+Most of the governmental affairs, however, are handled by two houses in Parliament, headed up by a Prime Minister.
+The idea was born in a progressive initiative to create representation for mortals as well as the Achar.
+This arrangement has often been questioned by the more vocal mortals, as the head of Parliament generally ends up as one of the Achar.
+The current prime minister is Anastasia Hope Beaumont, a bright but serious woman.
 She is always seen in blue to represent her beloved nation.
 She is quiet and smiles often, but don’t be fooled; she is as clever as they come.
 She loves her fusion roses.